krakintgithub/main/roadmap/Readme.md

 - See what the current project incubators are doing right and wrong
 - Investigate what is necessary for the CoinMarketcap listing, and update the roadmap
 - List the token on CoinMarketcap once everything is done
-- Look into U.K. grants and make proposals
-- Look into registering Krakin't in the U.K.
-- Look into registering Krakin't in Serbia (probably very hard to do)
 - Look into registering Krakin't in any other country.
-- Light Paper Miner (with DApp) writeup

 CLOSED: